frandieguez/frandieguez.com/content/blog/posts/2009-12-27-install-ubuntu-karmic-koala-on-a-macbook/index.md

 <blockquote>– 8.10 (Intrepid Ibex): ~1100 fps
 – 9.04 (Jaunty Jackalope): ~900 fps (and I’m being generous here) – 9.10 (Karmic Koala): ~3200 fps!</blockquote>
 I’ve got 3x more frames per second than I did in 8.10.
-Now graphics feel smoother and I think I could almost run a 3D accelerated game on it.<!--more-->
+Now graphics feel smoother and I think I could almost run a 3D accelerated game on it.

 Apart from the hotness that is the new Intel video driver, there are loads of other improvements over previous releases.
 Boot time has improved significantly, and the same goes for login time, which is really nice.
 GDM has been completely rewritten, which results in a smoother and nicer login experience but by loosing a lot of customization.
 This rewrite also means that I can now suspend my laptop while being logged out.